-Normal operation returns within a single conversion cycle because it is assumed that the input voltage at the converter's input is not removed immediately after the offset calibration is performed.
+Normal operation returns within a single conversion cycle because it is assumed that the input veltage at the converter's because it is assumed that the input voltage at the converter's input is not removed immediately after the offset calibration is performed.
 In this case, the digital filter already contains a valid result.